g0zzy/funding-platform/README.md

 Run your application on Visual Studio.

 ## Requirements [↑](#table-of-contents)
-•	User can see a list of fundings with investment required;
+•	User can see a list of fundings with investment required.

-•	User click on a funding and submit an amount (between 100€ and 10.000€) for a funding;
+•	User click on a funding and submit an amount (between 100€ and 10.000€) for a funding.

 •	Can only submit an amount once per funding.

 ## Solution [↑](#table-of-contents)